ThinkBigAnalytics/scalding-workshop/Workshop.md

 	  .project('line)
 	  .write(out)

 This expression is a sequence of Cascading [Pipes](http://docs.cascading.org/cascading/2.0/javadoc/cascading/pipe/Pipe.html).
-However, there is not `write` method defined on the `Pipe` class.
-Scalding uses Scala's *implicit conversion* feature to wrap `Pipe` with a Scalding-specific `com.twitter.scalding.RichPipe` type that provides most of the methods we'll actually use.
+However, there is no `write` method defined on the `Pipe` class.
+Scalding uses a feature in Scala called *implicit conversions* to wrap `Pipe` with a Scalding-specific type called `com.twitter.scalding.RichPipe`.
+It provides most of the methods we'll actually use, like `write`.

-> There are also comments in this and other scripts about specific Scalding and Cascading features that we won't cover in these notes.
+> There are also comments in this script and the ones that follow about specific Scalding and Cascading features that we won't cover in these notes.

 Run the script thusly: